Published on October 7th, 2017 | by Pro Wrestling Stories0

 We thanked him for his hospitality, and I shook his hand and proclaimed my eternal respect for him and his band as we left the room.”

-It’s endearing stories like this one that fill the pages of No Is a Four Letter Word.
-There are many other memorable stories, too, such as the tale behind Chris having to dish out thousands of his own dollars to create his infamous light-up jacket (“You have to spend money to make money!”).
-And how can we forget the time Chris tried to pitch the idea of Shawn Michaels joining Jericho in a fight against the Wyatt Family to Vince McMahon while he was hungry?
+Endearing stories like this one fill the pages of the latest Chris Jericho book, No Is A Four Letter Word.
+Other memorable stories such as the tale behind Chris having to dish out thousands of his own dollars to create his infamous light-up jacket (“You have to spend money to make money!”) and how can we forget the time Chris tried to pitch Shawn Michaels joining Jericho in a fight against the Wyatt Family to Vince McMahon while he was hungry?
 If there is one piece of advice for current WWE employees to take from this book: Never, e-e-eeeever approach Vince McMahon alone when he is hungry!

-Do yourself a favor and pick up a copy of this book.
+Do yourself a favor and pick up a copy of the newest Chris Jericho book.
 You wouldn’t want to make the list alongside the word “No,” now would you?